SkylineCommunications/dataminer-docs/develop/devguide/Core.InterAppCalls/InterAppCalls_Introduction.md

 ---
 uid: InterAppCalls_Introduction
-keywords: InterAppCalls, introduction, InterApp
+keywords: InterAppCalls, InterApp
 ---

-# InterApp
+# About the InterApp framework

-InterApp, available through the NuGet package [Skyline.DataMiner.Core.InterAppCalls.Common](https://www.nuget.org/packages/Skyline.DataMiner.Core.InterAppCalls.Common), provides a C# message and response architecture that can be used:
+The InterApp framework, available through the NuGet package [Skyline.DataMiner.Core.InterAppCalls.Common](https://www.nuget.org/packages/Skyline.DataMiner.Core.InterAppCalls.Common), provides a C# message and response architecture that can be used in several ways:

 - From element to element and back.
 - From Automation script to element and back.
 - From application on the same server to element and back.

-Its main features are:
+Using InterApp calls provides you with:

 - The ability to send a message to an element.
 - The ability to wait for a return message.